How the UK EV Charger Grant Works for Homeowners in 2026

 - Pick an EV charger engineered for long-term reliability, sustainability, and ease of control.

 This unit also integrates seamlessly with home energy systems for zero-cost charging experience.
-And for easy energy and performance monitoring, EcoFlow’s PowerPulse 2 comes with an innovative mobile app where you can track detailed energy generation and consumption.
+And for easy energy and performance monitoring, EcoFlow’s PowerPulse 2 connects to an innovative mobile app where you can track your EV charging, home energy usage, and overall system performance.

-How to Apply for the Home EV Charger Grant?
+How to Apply for the Home EV Charger Grant in the UK

-An OZEV-approved installer, not the homeowner (or you), is the one who will process the grant application on your behalf.
+An OZEV-approved installer, not the homeowner, is responsible for submitting the EV charger grant application on your behalf.
 However, to facilitate a seamless application for the subsidy, you must follow the steps below.

 Step 1: Get a quote for the installation work from an OZEV-authorized installer and find a legitimate installer near your area.